mojolicious/template.js/README.md

 ```

 The generated code for template functions is usually quite efficient, but to avoid possible syntax errors it's good to
 be aware of its general structure.
+Especially with regard to where the use of semicolons is required.

 ```
 <% const message = 'World'; %>